mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-08-28-mle-of-weibull-process.md

 The Weibull distribution is not the only option available, but it has interesting properties.
 It is a continuous probability distribution, over positive numbers, and is defined by 2 parameters, one describing its shape, `k`, the other its scale, `lambda`.
-It .
 Let's examine these properties, through an F# code implementation:

 ``` fsharp